 Tennessee's business tax was originally a local tax that the state authorized to replace local revenue that the state eliminated.
-The business tax was enacted in 1971^{149} as an alternative source of local tax revenue when the state removed the assessed value of business inventories from local property tax bases and eliminated numerous local privilege taxes.150 Within each class or subclass, tax rates are higher for retailers than for wholesalers.151 The business tax became a source of revenue for the state in 2002 when the state increased local business tax rates, with the revenue attributable to the increased rate going to the state.152 Authority for collecting and administering the tax shifted from local governments to the state in 2009, although the distribution of revenue was maintained.153 The Uniformity and Small Business Relief Act of 2013 enabled the state to collect business tax revenue from businesses "without a physical location, outlet, or other place of business in the state,"154 which in fiscal year 2017-18 totaled \$15.4 million, 155 all of which goes to the state.156
+The business tax was enacted in 1971153 as an alternative source of local tax revenue when the state removed the assessed value of business inventories from local property tax bases and eliminated numerous local privilege taxes.154 Within each class or subclass, tax rates are higher for retailers than for wholesalers.155 In 2002, the state increased local business tax rates, with the revenue attributable to the increased rate going to the state.156 Authority for collecting and administering the tax shifted from local governments to the state in 2009, although the distribution of revenue was maintained.157 The Uniformity and Small Business Relief Act of 2013 enabled the state to collect business tax revenue from businesses "without a physical location, outlet, or other place of business in the state,"158 which in fiscal year 2017-18 totaled \$15.4 million, 159 all of which goes to the state.160

-148 Email correspondence with Christin Lotz, Director of Research, Tennessee Department of Revenue, November 29, 2018.
+152 Email correspondence with Christin Lotz, Director of Research, Tennessee Department of Revenue, November 29, 2018.
 Although the cities of Bell Buckle and Medon levy the business tax, they collected no revenue in fiscal year 2017-18.

-To alleviate constitutional concerns related to taxing out-of-state businesses, 157 county tax rates and any new city tax rates were made uniform, 158 and the county tax became a state tax with revenue shared with counties, effectively levying the tax in the three counties that had not done so already.
-159 Without making the county tax into a state tax, there could have been a situation where a business located in a county without a business tax would not owe the tax, but a business with no location in any county in Tennessee might owe the tax if it establishes nexus.
-160 That would violate well established Commerce clause doctrine that states may not discriminate against interstate commerce.
-161 (Cities do not pose a constitutional issue because their business taxes do not apply to businesses with no location in the city.)
+To alleviate constitutional concerns related to taxing out-of-state businesses, 161 county tax rates and any new city tax rates were made uniform, 162 and the county tax became a state tax with revenue shared with counties, effectively levying the tax in the three counties that had not done so already.
+163 Without making the county tax into a state tax, there could have been a situation where a business located in a county without a business tax would not owe the tax, but a business with no location in any county in Tennessee might owe the tax if it establishes nexus.
+164 That would violate well-established Commerce Clause doctrine that states may not discriminate against interstate commerce.
+165 (Cities do not pose a constitutional issue because their business taxes do not apply to businesses with no location in the city.)
 Claiborne, Clay, and Morgan were the only counties not levying the tax before 2013, but they began receiving revenue thereafter.
 Thus, every county now receives business tax revenue, which varies widely by county.

 Unlike the business tax for counties, the tax remains optional for cities, which may levy or repeal the tax by ordinance.
-The city tax is in addition to the state tax, and because city taxes levied after January 1, 2014, must have the same rates as the state tax, new city levies would effectively
+The city tax is in addition to the state tax, and because city taxes levied after January 1, 2014, must have the same rates as the state tax, new city levies would effectively double the business taxes of businesses subject to it.
+Cities that adopted